 Pune has also developed a parking policy to improve street management by creating designated parking spaces and formalizes parking payments, which will be implemented soon.
 In March 2019, it implemented a bike sharing program with 4000 bicycles in use.
 For the last 4 years, the Pune Municipal Corporation has invested over 50% of the transportation budget into walking, cycling, and bus infrastructure, a departure from previous budget allocations.
 Pune’s successes have already inspired many cities in India to adopt new measures for sustainability and equity.
 Nashik has hired urban design firms for its Complete Streets network; Chennai is keen on expanding its complete streets into a network and setting up a BRT system, learning from Pune’s journey so far.

 Kunal Kumar, IAS, the Director of the Smart Cities Mission mentioned, “The award is a validation of all the efforts done by the city over the years in the right direction and will give boost to many more similar initiatives in future.”
 In a country as large and rapidly growing as India, Pune has the potential to ignite change and lead the way, says Saurabh Rao, Commissioner of the Pune Municipal Commission, “That is a great news for the citizens of Pune.
-The city has been constantly striving for providing safe, equitable, cheap and healthy modes of transport for the people as envisioned in the city’s Comprehensive Mobility Plan.
+The city has been constantly striving to provide safe, equitable, cheap, and healthy modes of transport for the people as envisioned in the city’s Comprehensive Mobility Plan.
 The synergistic working of all the organizations (PMC, PSCDCL, PMPML, GoM and MoUD) is reflected in the numerous projects undertaken.
 The city has raised the bar in NMT, Public Transport, TOD and TDM Projects among other Indian Cities.
 I want to congratulate all other nominees as well for raising the bar in Sustainable transport and encouraging Pune to keep on trying to keep up with the set standards.”

 Jakarta, Indonesia has received the honorable mention for their work in expanding their BRT system, Transjakarta, which doubled the ridership in less than three years.
 Transjakarta has integrated their system with minibus services.
 In addition to Transjakarta’s expanded coverage, Jakarta has also opened its first Metro line.
 Jakarta has improved pedestrian access to transit stations and has created hubs where different modes of transportation meet.